 Be sure to constantly update your mailing lists.
-Track the responses of customers who visit your Web site or redeem offers through email marketing, as well as those who respond to the advertising letters or brochures you mail.
+Track the responses of customers who visit your website or redeem offers through email marketing, as well as those who respond to the advertising letters or brochures you mail.
 That way you can tailor each of your direct mailing lists or create new ones for customers that should receive deals or rewards for being loyal to your business.
 After you have gone through all this work, make sure to invest in software to recover your lists and databases should anything happen to your computer.
-It is important to protect your customers secure information as well to avoid any data loss.
+It is important to protect your customers secure information and avoid data loss.

 Cleaning Up Mailing Lists

 Lastly, keep your direct mailing lists clean to save money and time.
-A few ways to do this are to put "Address Correction Requested" on the envelopes to be notified of any changes, and provide a link in every email for recipients to unsubscribe.
+A few ways to do this are to put "Address Correction Requested" on the envelopes so you can be notified of any changes, and provide a link in every email for recipients to unsubscribe.
 You can also ask customers to update their contact information.

 To maximize the benefits of organized direct mailing lists, you need to take the time to keep them uncluttered and correct.
 A little time spent reviewing your lists for any data thats incorrect will allow you to save advertising materials for your potential customers rather than waste them on the wrong addresses.